-Every year, you celebrate special occasions like birthdays, anniversaries, weddings and festivals.
+You celebrate special occasions like birthdays, anniversaries, weddings, and festivals every year.
 It is also at these occasions where you eat and eat.
 And you tend to put on weight.

-Is there any help out there that can prevent you from bingeing at these occasions?
+Is there any help out there that can prevent you from bingeing on these occasions?
 Can you improve your self-control so that you don’t overeat?

 What is self-control?

 Self-control is the ability to regulate your emotions, thoughts, and behavior in the face of temptations and impulses.
 As an executive function, self-control is a cognitive process that is necessary for regulating your behavior in order to achieve specific goals (Wikipedia).

 This executive function skill has an enormous impact on your life.
 People with higher self-control tend to be sick less often, earn more money, have better quality relationships, get more schooling, and are happier.
-In short, self-control has a strong correlation with quality of life (Casey et al.).
+In short, self-control has a strong correlation with the quality of life (Casey, et al.).